alcherniaev/Inferential_Statistical_Analysis/README.md

 # michigan_stats
-for code i wrote on the course "Inferential Statistical Analysis with Python"
+for code i wrote on the Michigan State University program "Inferential Statistical Analysis with Python" within specialization "Statistics with Python"

 what i got from weeks 1-2:
   1)Define a confidence interval